Laffy03/gamePigeonWordHuntSolver/README.md

 Installation Instructions:

-Start by navigating to the "Releases" tab in GitHub (located right below "about")
+Start by navigating to the "Releases" tab in GitHub (located right below "About")

 Windows Users:
 1. Download the `.zip` file for Windows